 The nearby Torpedo is my daughter’s favorite!
 Riders step into a clear tube, and 3-2-1 the bottom drops out and sends you falling to the bottom.
 She says she only has time to think about being scared before it’s over!
 The minimum height is 48″.

-The Cliffhanger and the Hawaiian Half Pipe my thirteen year old son’s favorite ride, are the newest at the park.
+The Cliffhanger and the Hawaiian Half Pipe my son’s favorite ride.
 Both have a minimum height of 48″.

 Close your eyes and imagine you are at the beach in the Wave Pool!
 We enjoyed listening to a live band as we jumped waves and rested in tubes while my kids did the Whirling Whirlpool, known to us as the “toilet bowl”.

 The Pineapple Express pits friend against friend as they race down the slide on mats!
-With a minimum height of 42″, it’s my five year olds favorite!
+With a minimum height of 42″.

 There are several places to get something to eat, including Sharkey’s!
 You can purchase hot dogs, french fries, popcorn, churros, cotton candy and more.
 They also sell a souvenir cup with FREE refills on the day of purchase.